About the Fibaro Swipe

 You can integrate the Fibaro Swipe with the Fibaro Home Center line of smart hubs or with other Z-Wave (and Z-Wave Plus) hubs like Vera, Wink, or SmartThings.

 Now you know that your kids will love that!
-If you have some already or one on the way, be sure to check out these home automation ideas for kids too!
+If you have some already or one on the way, be sure to check out these home automation devices too!
 They'll be swiping like crazy!

 WHERE IT CAN BE USED